Elder is a beautiful flowered shrub noted for its edible fruits that are a boon to our bird friends.

 It is important to cook the berries to eliminate any risk of poisoning.

 If in doubt, look it up… or you’ll experience gastric disorders.

 In the garden, elder is like a vibrant bus station.
 In spring, its flowers attract butterflies, bees and other useful insects.
 In summer, birds drop by for berries.

-The leaves that break down really fast are good compost activators.
+The leaves break down really fast, which makes them good compost activators.
 They can also be used in decoctions to fight off flea beetles, aphids and cabbage moths.
 Macerate 35 oz (1 kg) of leaves in 10 quarts (10 liters) water for a day, boil for 30 minutes, filter and spray on your plantations.
 If you let it macerate for 10 days without boiling, you’ll have prepared a repellent against moles, voles and field mice.

 Elder fermented tea is an excellent option to treat plants organically against such parasites as aphids or caterpillars.

 The elder fermented tea recipe is easy to follow: 35 oz (1 kg) leaves in 10 quarts (10 liters), ferment for 3 to 6 days and filter before spraying.